jocooper2018/r4c10/README.md

 # R4.C.10 - Analysis and advanced data visualization

+## App overview

+On the page `/dblp/`, you can search bibliographic references on dblp and store them in a local database.

+On the main page (`/`), you can search bibliographic references in the local database.

 ## Setup the app

+### Prerequisites

+You must have docker installed on your computer.

 If you have an old version of Docker (less than `20.10.13`), use `docker-compose` with a dash instead of `docker compose` without a dash.